OracleCPS/aiconlineshopping/Home.md

 ![](images/OIC_Integration_Name.png)

- We can now see that all steps in the this OICS integration flow were successful because the arrow is green highlighting all the orchestration flow steps
+ We can now see that all steps in the this OIC integration flow were successful because the arrow is green highlighting all the orchestration flow steps

  ![](images/OICS_Flow.PNG)

- Select the Close button to go back to the OICS monitoring page.
+ Select the **Close button** to go back to the OIC monitoring page.

  ![](images/OICS_Close.png)

- We are now done exploring the ICS monitoring features.
+ We are now done exploring the OIC monitoring features.

  This OICS Overview Lab is now completed.